khanghugo/gruvbox-youtube/readme.md

 Stylus will try to parse the [raw fille](https://github.com/khanghugo/userstyles/raw/master/gruvbox-youtube.user.styl) and ask for you to install it so everything is davai.

+Also turn on youtube night theme because it will default a lot of parts with gruvbox color (#282828).

 ![a pic ture](pics/p1.png)